 To import supported file formats, tap on the + button in the upper left corner of the screen to open The Add Menu with different import options.
 Choose the Import Files option to open the Import Files Palette.
 From here you can browse for files to import.
 They will automatically begin to upload, adding those files to your library and refreshing the Song List.
 You can then select text-based files in the Song List to edit them in the Song Editor and see a real-time preview in the Song Viewer.

 If you can't seem to connect to OnSong Console, it is likely caused by a networking issue.
-Most of these can be solved by going into the Console screen and disabling and reenabling Console.
+Most of these can be solved by going into the Console screen and disabling and reenabling the Console.
 This is because your network may have changed the IP address of your device.
-This process will ensure that the new web address is generated and the web server is instantiated again on the network.
+This process will ensure that the new web address is generated and the webserver is instantiated again on the network.
 You can then type the new web address into a web browser of your choice, being careful to type the web address exactly as it appears on the screen.

-In more complex scenarios, if your computer is connected to the network via an Ethernet cable, or connected on a different access point (2.4 GHz vs 5 GHz), security protocols on the network router may prevent traffic from being.
+In more complex scenarios, if your computer is connected to the network via an Ethernet cable, or connected to a different access point (2.4 GHz vs 5 GHz), security protocols on the network router may prevent traffic from being.
 In addition, your router may be configured to disallow web servers from running on the local network.
 Check with your network administrator, and make sure that changed to security-related software on your computer permits access to the OnSong Console web address.

 There so much more to know about the OnSong Console feature in OnSong.
 You can learn more about the power of OnSong Console in this comprehensive tutorial video: